-Exotic cheatgrass fuels wildfires that weaken or kill native plants on intermountain rangelands.
-A native insect can help us reestablish desirable native plants in areas now dominated by cheatgrass.
+An exotic annual grass fuels wildfires that weaken or kill native plants on intermountain rangelands.
+A native insect can help us reestablish desirable native plants in areas now dominated by this weedy grass.

 Most cheatgrass seeds sprout as soon as conditions are right, depleting the soil “seed bank.”
-When army cutworms eat all the seedlings, the seed bank isn’t replenished.
-Most seeds that don’t germinate the first year are killed by fungi or eaten before the next growing season.
+When army cutworms eat all the seedlings in an area, the seed bank isn’t replenished.
+Most of the cheatgrass seeds that didn’t germinate the first year are eaten or killed by fungi before the next growing season.
 We can capitalize on this temporary dearth of cheatgrass seed by reseeding die-offs with native perennial species.
 This will give the sown plants a head start on cheatgrass.

 Extensive die-offs first appeared in 2003, during a widespread army cutworm outbreak.
 The outbreak and die-offs occurred after: